KyleWynnM/dataviz-project-template-proposal/README.md

-# Data Visualization Project
+# Movie Stat Plot

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is the revenue, ratings, and more for the 1000 movies I pulled from the Internet Movie Database.

 ## Prototypes